gravitational/careers/challenges/systems/challenge-1.md

 components, e.g. authentication/authorization layer and networking and implement one or two test cases that demonstrate your approach to testing.

+### Dependencies

+Please write as much of your own code as possible.
+Avoid relying on third party dependencies for key components of the challenge.
+The server should also not rely on any shell scripts, external binaries or use containers to execute jobs.

+You may use any components from the standard library, gRPC(L3+), and whichever CLI library you are most familiar with.
+If there is a dependency that you want to use but are unsure about please ask first.

 # Requirements

 The project is broken down into 3 components: